AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-02-19-getting-started-with-jekyll-and-github-pages.md

 Files ending in `.md` (or `.markdown`) are written in [Markdown](https://en.wikipedia.org/wiki/Markdown), a widely used markup language that just gets compiled down to HTML.
 Since it has such a simple syntax, Markdown is often favored in static site generators like Jekyll, Hugo, and GatsbyJS, especially for writing blog posts.

-You should be familiar with Markdown if you've ever created a `README.md` file for your repo or posted anything on StackOverflow, which uses a modified Markdown parser.
-Note that Markdown is, in a sense, "backwards compatible"—you can still write raw HTML in a Markdown file.
+You should be familiar with Markdown if you've ever created a `README.md` file for a GitHub repo, posted anything on StackOverflow or Reddit, or used Slack's formatting.
+All of these use Markdown processors under the hood.
+Note that Markdown is, in a sense, a backwards-compatible language—you can still define raw HTML in a Markdown file.

 Jekyll uses a modified Markdown parser called [kramdown](https://kramdown.gettalong.org/syntax.html), as noted in `_config.yml`: